-My name is Dick Bower and I am here as a concerned Alaska resident.
-I would like to make my comments with Bruce Cooper's presentation in mind.
-Over the last year, as we followed what seemed to be the posturing, excuses, and rationalization that one sees coming from industry, government, and political leaders, it is very easy for people who have knowledge and a concern for what's going on to become frustrated.
+My name is Dick Bower, and I'm here as a concerned Alaska resident.
+I'd like to make my comments with Bruce Cooper's presentation in mind.
+Over the last year, as we followed what seemed to be the posturing, excuses, and rationalization that one sees coming from industry, government, and political leaders, it's very easy for people who have knowledge and a concern for what's going on to become frustrated.
 For many of us this degree of frustration has reached a point where we are speechless.
 I see that as being one of the major restoration challenges.
 Thank you. (applause)

-COMMENT (to Stan Stephens):
+COMMENT (Laurie Ferguson):